trungleviet-agilityio/terraform-training/practice/deploy/README.md

 2. **Remote State**: S3 bucket and DynamoDB table will be created via Terraform modules in `10_core/modules/` (to be implemented)

-3. **Backend Configuration**: Each environment has a `providers.tf` file with backend and provider configuration
+3. **Backend Configuration**:
+   - Each environment has a `providers.tf` file with static backend configuration
+   - Each environment has a `backend.tfvars` file with environment-specific bucket name
+   - Initialize with: `terraform init -backend-config=backend.tfvars`

 ### Deployment Steps